json420/dbase32/README.txt

 So what do people think?

-Any compelling proposals for ways in which we could stick with standard RFC-3548 base32 encoding and not have interoperability problems with a database that internally builds its indexes with the binary IDs?
+Any compelling proposals for ways in which we could stick with standard RFC-3548 base32 encoding and not have interoperability problems with a database that indexes according to the binary IDs?
+Would it be worth it?

 Anything people think we should do differently in the proposed D-Base32 encoding?